 - Write up the PostHog Array blog post

-- Change the docker tag in values.yaml to point to the latest tag.
+- Change the docker tag in values.yaml to point to the new tag (e.g.

 - Tag the version in GitHub.
-This will immediately mark that a new version is available for users.
-Do this when you're sure the new release is ready.
 This will also build and push the

 - Cherrypick the commits for the changelog and